bbauska/TUMx-DWAPNx/README.md

 you see #root that just means I want to select the DOM element, which has the ID root.

-So, this is what we\'re actually going to do now.
-We\'ll take
+So, this is what we&apos;re actually going to do now.
+We&apos;ll take

-D3, we\'ll select the root ID from our HTML file and then we\'ll tell
+D3, we&apos;ll select the root ID from our HTML file and then we&apos;ll tell

 it - now that you have it, please append a child element of the type SVG, which

-we\'ll do using the append function and then we\'ll also set
+we&apos;ll do using the append function and then we&apos;ll also set

 a number of attributes on this SVG.
-In this case, we\'ll set the dimensions.
+In this case, we&apos;ll set the dimensions.

 And, as I mentioned before, these dimensions need to be the same as the